BE A VOLUNTEER PARK REPORTER!!!

 Noel is an amazing photographer at BoshImages.com who embodies what it means to be an outdoor mom.
+She took my first round of professional profile photos along with Mali Workman.
 She’s contributed 2 posts over the years: Crescent Bay Beach in Laguna Beach and more recently Lake Gregory.
 Photos courtesy of Noel who doesn’t carry around her big professional cameras when she’s out playing with her family.
 All photos in the Lake Gregory post are from her iPhone!
 Follow her on Instagram @imoments.

 Wendy – Volunteer Park Reporter

 Wendy wrote to me in February of 2013 saying: “I have a two year old son and I’m a huge fan of your blog.
 Thank you for creating such a wonderful resource for families in Orange County.
 From three months old onward my son has been happiest outside in nature so your park recommendations have been invaluable to me as I plan our days.
 I would like to become a park scout for you to pay forward all of the wonderful resources I have received from your blog.”
 Wow!
-Read her review of Heritage Park in Tustin – it’s awesome!
+Read her reviews of Heritage Park in Tustin and Eucalyptus Park in Anaheim – they’re awesome!

 Asea – Volunteer Park Reporter

-Asea helped Debi and I with our profile photos, but first she submitted a park for me to post back in February 2014.
+Asea helped me with my profile photo, but first she submitted a park for me to post back in February 2014.
 Asea is a mom, volunteer, and photographer in Huntington Beach.
 When she’s not behind the lens at Asea Tremp Photography, she can be found running around Disneyland with a Frappucino in her hand, chauffeuring her girls to ballet, or planning their next Girl Scout meeting.
 In addition to Girl Scouts, Asea volunteers with Welcome Them Home, the Magic Hour Foundation, and Now I Lay Me Down to Sleep.